Codegnan-HYD/sql-app-08/README.md

 #### Rules:
 * A customer can place many separate orders.
 * Each order belongs to one customer.

+### Generate SQL:
+* Create tables in the database.
+* Insert records for 6 customers where 4 customers have placed orders and 2 customers have not.
+* Out of 4 customer who placed orders, 2 customers have placed multiple orders, and 2 customers have placed single orders.
+* Find customers who have placed orders.
+* Find customers Without Orders
+* Find customers, even those without orders.
+* Find customers having orders placed after 2025.
+* Find the total order amount per customer.
+* Find customers who have placed more than one order

 ## Getting Started
 Follow these steps to get a local repository up and running: